- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 Bedrooms include private baths and luxury bedding, and some even feature fireplaces and private balconies.
 After a refreshing night of restorative slumber, The Evergreen Inn then indulges its guests further with a multi-course gourmet breakfast that showcases local ingredients.

 The Evergreen Inn’s Southbury location places it as a prime jumping-off spot for lots of fun local things to do, like a visit to nearby Kettletown State Park, where you can hike and explore miles of trails that lead to impressive views of Lake Zoar before returning back to eat in one of Southbury’s favorite restaurants.

-If it’s a visit to a vineyard that is more your speed, there are several of Connecticut Wine Trail’s favorites nearby; bring a bottle of your favorite back to The Evergreen Inn and relax back and sip in the gardens beside the fire pit for a dreamy nightcap to a wonderful day!
+If it’s a visit to a vineyard that is more your speed, there are several of Connecticut Wine Trail’s favorites nearby; bring a bottle of your favorite back to The Evergreen Inn and relax back and sip in the gardens beside the fire pit for a dreamy nightcap at this CT B&B!